alphagov/govuk-infrastructure/docs/architecture/decisions/0003-split-terraform-state-into-separate-aws-cluster-and-kubernetes-resource-phases.md

 Split Terraform resources into two separate states and phases (actual names TBD):

 1. cluster-infrastructure - EKS cluster and associated AWS resources.
 No `kubernetes` provider should be defined.
-2. cluster-services - Kubernetes resources (e.g. ingress controllers) and in-cluster configuration (e.g. `aws-auth` ConfigMap), with the `kubernetes` provider configured via TF remote data sources, after `cluster-infrastructure` has been applied
+2. cluster-services - Kubernetes resources (e.g. ingress controllers) and in-cluster configuration (e.g. `aws-auth` ConfigMap), with the `kubernetes` provider configured via TF remote state, after `cluster-infrastructure` has been applied.
+No `aws` provider should be defined, unless we identify a need to access AWS data sources for use in k8s resources (e.g. obtaining current AWS region).

 ## Consequences